 Indeed, Trump has happened in part because things had reached a cusp, and were ready for such a man as he.
 There is a tide in the affairs of men, that cannot be credited to Trump.
 Notwithstanding that, Trump deserves an awful lot of credit.
 If nothing else, he has managed to take that tide at the flood.
 And that is no small thing.

 There are vicious cycles of long and short term.
-A long term vicious cycle will be characterized by numerous temporary periods of diminished economic and moral (NB: because they both denote defections from the good, these terms equivalate, in practice) vitiation, and vice versa.
+A long term vicious cycle will be characterized by numerous temporary periods of diminished economic and moral vitiation (NB: because they are both defections from the good, moral and economic vice equivalate, in practice), and vice versa.
 Put another way, a culture that is experiencing a long term decline will nevertheless enjoy periods of economic boom, rather than suffering a long unmitigated economic bust.
 And vice versa.
 When things are looking better and better for a people over the long run, they may still find themselves in severe pickles from time to time over the short.
 Think of Rome versus Carthage.
 And when things are looking worse and worse for a people over the long run, they may still find themselves waxing geopolitically over the short.
 Think of Justinian versus the wayward Visigothic provinces of North Africa – and, a fortiori, the looming threat to those incredibly rich and fertile lands posed (who could possibly have foretold it?) by the pagan savages of the Arabian hinterlands.

 Long term decline need not moreover utterly pervade a culture.
 It is rare that just everything is getting worse and worse.
 On the contrary, it is almost always true that some things are getting better and better, even as things in general decline; and vice versa.
 E.g., the increase in social chaos since 1968 has been accompanied by tremendous technological advances.
 In many ways, life is much better for most Westerners than it was in 1950, despite the fact that in other, deeper ways, it is horribly worse.